bitpay/classtool/README.md

     };
     module.defineClass(ClassSpec);

-To use classtool, simply require it at the beginning of your program:
+To use classy, simply require it at the beginning of your program:

     require('classtool');